 Computers do the ceaseless job of monitoring seismic data looking for possible earthquakes.
 Once one has been initially detected, the location and magnitude become refined over a number of minutes as more data from further stations arrives.
 For the bigger quakes, our 24/7 GeoHazards Analysts work in near-real-time with the data to verify automatic locations and magnitudes before coming back minutes later to produce their own refined manual versions of the earthquake origin and magnitude.
 For smaller quakes the GeoHazard Analysts still produce verified and refined solutions, just with less time pressure!

-The system also provides locally recorded data from global earthquakes to the International Seismological Centre in the United Kingdom, and preliminary earthquake information to the National Earthquake Information Center, part of the United States Geological Survey responsible for locating major earthquakes worldwide.
-The waveform data and the located hypocentres are freely available to the worldwide community of researchers through the Applications and Data section of this website.
+The system also provides locally recorded data from global earthquakes to the International Seismological Centre in the United Kingdom, and preliminary earthquake information to the National Earthquake Information Center, a branch of the United States Geological Survey who locate major earthquakes worldwide.
+The waveform data and GeoNet located hypocentres are freely available to the worldwide community of researchers through FDSN.